 Canola oil and vegetable oil aren’t your only options when it comes to cooking!
 Other healthy plant-based options for fats include the following.

-When you choose good-quality extra-virgin olive oil, the flavor will be excellent, making it a great choice for salad dressings.
+When you choose good-quality extra-virgin olive oil, the flavor is excellent, making it a great choice for salad dressings.

-According to the Cleveland Clinic it has a ratio of 73 percent polyunsaturated fats, 17 percent monounsaturated fats, and 10 percent saturated fats.
+According to the Cleveland Clinic, it has a ratio of 73 percent polyunsaturated fats, 17 percent monounsaturated fats, and 10 percent saturated fats.
 It’s a great multipurpose oil to use.

-Keep in mind that this type of oil is high in omega-6 fatty acids, a type of polyunsaturated fat, which needs to be balanced out with omega-3s, another type of polyunsaturated fat.
+Keep in mind that this type of oil is high in omega-6 fatty acids, a type of polyunsaturated fat that needs to be balanced with omega-3s, another type of polyunsaturated fat.

 With a more balanced ratio of monounsaturated and polyunsaturated fats, sesame oil is best used when heated only very lightly or not at all.
 You can also use it in salads and no-cook dishes to preserve the nutrients.

-As you can see, when trying to choose a healthy oil, one of the best things you can do is to enjoy a variety of oils that are higher in monounsaturated and polyunsaturated fats, and lower in saturated fats.
+As you can see, when trying to choose a healthy oil, one of the best things you can do is to enjoy a variety of oils that are higher in monounsaturated and polyunsaturated fats and lower in saturated fats.

-The more variety you have in your diet with the types of fats you consume, the more nutrients you will get.
+The more variety you have in your diet with the types of fats you consume, the more nutrients you get.

-Sagan Morrow is a freelance writer and editor, as well as a professional lifestyle blogger at SaganMorrow.com.
+Sagan Morrow is a freelance writer and editor as well as a professional lifestyle blogger at SaganMorrow.com.
 She has a background as a certified holistic nutritionist.